johnpeterarao/orchard_assessment/README.md

 4. I used css property of -webkit-line-clamp so that if ever text is too long it will be cut on 11th line

-5. I am not sure if this part here is an article but html5 offers now article tags
+5. I am not sure if this part here is an article details, I am using html5 article details here so that it will be easier to read

 6. I used h2 for Sub-heading of the page and I think practice is to only use two h2 per page. *thou I am not sure if my seo basic knowledge is up to date now